gophergala2016/sisho/README.md

 Sisho stands for `Librarian`.
-It generates `EPUB` file from git-repository, for source code reading.
+It generates `EPUB` file from git-repository as CLI, for source code reading.

 ## Usage